opendocsg/slw-judgments-backfill/2018_SGHC_62/report.md

 matter that may come to the notice of the court. [note: 14]

-21     In the ordinary course, the circumstances of the qualification would have made it obvious, or upon closer elucidation the court would have discerned, that an accused was manifestly labouring under a mistake or misunderstanding (see _Ganesun_ at [13], _Md Rafiqul Islam Abdul Aziz v Public Prosecutor_ [2017] 3 SLR 619 at [32], [33]).
+21     In the ordinary course, the circumstances of the qualification would have made it obvious, or upon closer elucidation the court would have discerned, that an accused was manifestly labouring under a mistake or misunderstanding (see _Ganesun_ at [13], _Md Rafiqul Islam Abdul Aziz v Public Prosecutor_ <span class="citation">[2017] 3 SLR 619</span> at [32], [33]).
 Indeed, s 228(4) of the CPC was generally invoked in situations where despite an accused’s insistence on pleading guilty, the court could not accept the

-plea, as it was not a _knowing_ plea of guilt at first instance. [note: 15] This was similar to where the situation revealed some undue pressure, alerting the court that the initial plea was not _voluntarily_ entered into ( _Chng Leng Khim v Public Prosecutor and another matter_ [2016] 5 SLR 1219 at [18]).
-These situations showed that despite adherence to the procedural safeguards of s 227(2) of the CPC and the admission to the Statement of Facts, an accused had manifestly not understood his plea or did not genuinely have the freedom to choose how to plead and the court must reject the plea ( _Thong Sing Hock v Public Prosecutor_ [2009] 3 SLR(R) 47 at [23]).
+plea, as it was not a _knowing_ plea of guilt at first instance. [note: 15] This was similar to where the situation revealed some undue pressure, alerting the court that the initial plea was not _voluntarily_ entered into ( _Chng Leng Khim v Public Prosecutor and another matter_ <span class="citation">[2016] 5 SLR 1219</span> at [18]).
+These situations showed that despite adherence to the procedural safeguards of s 227(2) of the CPC and the admission to the Statement of Facts, an accused had manifestly not understood his plea or did not genuinely have the freedom to choose how to plead and the court must reject the plea ( _Thong Sing Hock v Public Prosecutor_ <span class="citation">[2009] 3 SLR(R) 47</span> at [23]).

 22     In the other scenario, there would be situations where an accused applied to retract his plea after what appeared to be a considered and voluntary plea.
 The court was duty bound to enquire into the reasons for the change in mind because an “accused person cannot be permitted merely at whim to change his plea” ( _Ganesun_ at [12], citing _Public Prosecutor v Sam Kim Kai_ [1960] MLJ 265).
 More seriously, a purely tactical decision by an accused to resile from a valid plea might represent an